Updated on: November 1, 2024

 Read the full Malwarebytes review >

-9. AVG AntiVirus Free — Solid Malware Scanner With File Protections
+8. AVG AntiVirus Free — Solid Malware Scanner With File Protections

 AVG offers a solid free antivirus that’s easy to use and has some nice features.
 It’s basically identical to Avast Free Antivirus — they’re owned by the same company and feature more or less the same underlying technology.
-It’s pretty distinct from Avast One Essential, though.
+It’s pretty distinct from Avast One Basic, though.

 You get added protection from Behavior Shield, a tool that scans for malware that isn’t listed in databases.
 It actively scans apps for suspicious activity.
 If any is found, the program is automatically blocked.

 Unfortunately, the ransomware and web protections aren’t perfect.
 It’s great that all these features come with the free version, but it’d be even better if they worked 100% of the time.
-The Web Shield only blocked some of the phishing sites I tested, and Ransomware Protection did nothing when I ran a ransomware simulator.
+The Web Shield only blocked some of the phishing sites I tested, and ransomware protection did nothing when I ran a ransomware simulator.

 For extra protection from phishing, spyware, and webcam hacking, there’s AVG Internet Security.
 This premium service costs $39.99 / year.
 It’s also available as a 30-day free trial, and it comes with a 30-day money-back guarantee.
-You can bundle Internet Security with AVG’s tune-up tool, anti-tracking tool, and an unlimited-data VPN by getting the Ultimate plan for $51.99 / year.
+You can bundle Internet Security with AVG’s tune-up tool, anti-tracking tool, and an unlimited-data VPN by getting the Ultimate plan for $55.99 / year.

 Bottom Line: